KPRoche/quantum-raspberry-tie/README.md

 # Installation

 ## Prerequisites
-You will need a Raspberry Pi 3 running at least the _Jessie_ release of Raspbian, with a SenseHat* hat properly installed.
+You will need a Raspberry Pi 3 or later running at least the _Jessie_ release of Raspbian, with a SenseHat* hat properly installed.
-**Note** I found it much easier to get working reliably by doing a fresh install of Raspbian Stretch (or Buster) and going from there.

 If your processor did not come with the SenseHat libraries pre-installed, you must install them.
      https://www.raspberrypi.org/documentation/hardware/sense-hat/